oracle-livelabs/apex/object-storage-workflow/create-rest-data-source/create-rest.md

 ## Task 2: Create REST Data Source

 1. Use the search to navigate to create a new REST Data Source.
-It is also possible to navigate here via Shared Components
+It is also possible to navigate here via Shared Components.

     ![Navigate to Rest Data Source](images/nav-rest-data-source.png " ")

-2. Create new REST Data Source from scratch
+2. Create new REST Data Source from scratch.

     ![Choose create REST Data Source](images/create-rest.png " ")

     ![Data Source from Scratch](images/from-scratch.png " ")

 3. Set the REST Data Source type as OCI, give it an appropriate name, and enter your URL Endpoint.
-This URL endpoint will return a list of all object in the specified namespace and bucket name
+This URL endpoint will return a list of all object in the specified namespace and bucket name.

     ```text
      <copy>